KamilaKisiel/facerecognitiondetector/README.md

-A simple app that allows you to detect face on any uploaded photograph Have fun!
+A simple app that allows you to detect face on any uploaded photograph.

+Have fun!